Schahrjar/handy-genomics/README.md

 ## RNU4-2 scanner
 The RNU4-2 is a novel disease causing gene.
 This non-coding gene is not covered by exome kits.
 However, there is a small chance of off-target reads that could have captured the gene.
 Causative variants of RNU4-2 are condensed in a 18-bp region, called stem loop.
 RNU4-2 scanner uses Samtools to search for any possible RNU4-2 stem loop variants.

+## RNA-Seq plotting
+RNA-Seq is widely used for transcriptomics, from research to clinics.
+Performing appropriate analyses and creating high quality plots unleashes the great value of RNA-Seq data.